The Rock (film)

 The Rock is a 1996 American action thriller film directed by Michael Bay, produced by Don Simpson and Jerry Bruckheimer, and written by David Weisberg, Douglas S. Cook and Mark Rosner.
-The film stars Sean Connery, Nicolas Cage and Ed Harris, with William Forsythe and Michael Biehn co-starring.
-In the film, the Pentagon assigns a team comprising an FBI chemist and a former SAS captain with a team of SEALs to break into Alcatraz, where a rogue general and a rogue group of Marines have seized all the tourists on the island and have threatened to launch rockets filled with nerve gas upon San Francisco unless the U.S. government pays $100 million to the next-of-kin of 83 men who were killed on missions that the general led and that the Pentagon denied.
+It stars Sean Connery, Nicolas Cage and Ed Harris, with supporting roles played by Michael Biehn, William Forsythe, David Morse, Tony Todd and John Spencer.
+Connery plays a former SAS captain and Cage an FBI chemist, who must rescue hostages from a rogue group of Force Recon Marines on Alcatraz Island.

-The Rock was dedicated to the memory of co-producer Don Simpson, who died five months before its release.
-The film received positive reviews from critics, and was nominated for Best Sound at the 69th Academy Awards.
-It was also a financial success, earning box-office receipts of over $335 million against a production budget of $75 million, and became the fourth highest-grossing film of 1996.
+The Rock was dedicated to the memory of Simpson, who died five months before its release.
+It was released by Buena Vista Pictures Distribution through the Hollywood Pictures label on June 7, 1996.
+It received positive reviews and was nominated for Best Sound at the 69th Academy Awards.
+It earned over $335 million at the box office on a production budget of $75 million, becoming the fourth highest-grossing film of 1996.
+The Rock was remade in India in 2003 as Qayamat: City Under Threat.

+The Rock was the basis for false descriptions of the Iraqi chemical weapons program.
+Britain's Secret Intelligence Service was led to believe Saddam Hussein was continuing to produce weapons of mass destruction by a false agent who based his reports on The Rock, according to the Chilcot Inquiry.